-Temporal arteritis is an inflammation of the temporal arteries, which are the blood vessels near the temples.
-These blood vessels supply blood from your heart to your scalp.
+Temporal arteritis, also called giant cell arteritis, is an inflammation of the temporal arteries.
+These are the blood vessels near the temples.
+They supply blood from your heart to your scalp.

 A throbbing, persistent headache on one or both sides of your head is the most common symptom.
 Blurred vision or brief vision loss is also common.